digital-literary-maps/digital-literary-maps.github.io/index.md

 Clicking on this symbol will either open up a specific page of the user guide (depending on where you are) or the front page (this page).

+From the front page, accessing the actual user guide amounts to clicking on "USER GUIDE" on the top right of the header.

 Heidelberg, Germany, October 2020<br>
 Leo Born